hpe-dev-incubator/hpe-dev-portal/content/blog/be-an-hpe-dev-blogger.md

 The review process is covered in detail in the [HPE DEV External Contributor Guide](https://github.com/hpe-dev-incubator/hpe-dev-portal/blob/master/docs/ContributorGuide-v2.md).
 But to quickly summarize:

-* The HPE DEV team will review your markdown copy on the Netlify CMS
+* The HPE DEV team will review your markdown copy on the Netlify CMS.

 * They’ll offer technical and editorial suggestions, commenting on each line directly on GitHub Pull Request.